 Dancia is studying to become a Psychologist.
-She currently works as a health coach with a BA (Double Hons) in Psychology and Linguistics and getting her MSc in Psychology and Neuroscience.
+She has a BA in Psychology and Linguistics and getting her MSc in Psychology and Neuroscience.

 I feel that child sexual abuse in unacceptable.
 It tears away people's spirit and causes uncontrollable fear at times.
 Nobody deserves to feel this way.
 Nobody deserves to go through so much torment mentally and physically.
 Being sexually abused, especially as a child, tears away at the mental health and can lead to larger problems in life like having chronic paranoia.
 It drives people insane and have a higher risk of committing suicide.
 It might even make the victims feel worthless and deserving of pain.
 I would like to become involved in ending this social injustice by reporting any sexually abusive people I notice online.
 I will also report any websites that come across me that is morally wrong.
 I will try to find an organization nearby where I can help out with in any way I am able to.
 I plan to join group chats with people who were once sexually abused and try to guide them through telling an adult and into recovery.